The following is important travel information and questions that you may have about the retreat.

 Where is this yoga retreat held?

-Departure – Book your DEPARTURE February 27th with flights leaving Cochin no earlier than 5 pm, or later if you are staying on to travel in India.
-Departure from Maitreyi by bus or van to Cochin is on February 27th after breakfast.
+Departure – Book your DEPARTURE with flights leaving Cochin no earlier than 5 pm on January 15th, 2021, or later if you are staying on to travel in India.
+Departure from Maitreyi by bus or van to Cochin is on last day January 15, 2021 after breakfast.
 You might want to plan to spend the night in Fort Cochin as flights often leave for early in the morning.
-Hotels in Fort Cochin are listed below for you to book for the night of February 27th or later if you decide to stay on a few days in Fort Cochin.
+Hotels in Fort Cochin are listed below for you to book for the last night or later if you decide to stay on a few days in Fort Cochin.

 Do you need to register with the United States Embassy.
 No. Of course it is a personal choice.